7willows/i-need/README.md

 presuppose.objects({ prop1: 123 });
 ```

-will throws.
+will throw.
 Also when given an array it will throw:

 ```js
 presuppose.objects({ prop1: [] }); // throws